 Not everyone loves long-form writing

 People usually like the idea of it and the outcome.
-But the hours of research and rewriting it takes to arrive at a first draft?
+But the hours of research and rewriting it takes to arrive at a solid first draft?

 Yeah…not everyone’s idea of a good time.